 - A. When there is no response to prehospital cardiac arrest treatment, it is acceptable and often preferable to cease futile resuscitation efforts in the field. - In patients with cardiac arrest, prehospital resuscitation is initiated with the goal of returning spontaneous circulation before permanent neurologic damage occurs.
 Unfortunately, most patients do not respond to an aggressive resuscitation attempt.
-In most situations ALS providers are capable of performing an initial resuscitation that is equivalent to an in-hospital resuscitation attempt, and there is usually no additional benefit to emergency department resuscitation in most cases. - 2.
+In most situations ALS practitioners are capable of performing an initial resuscitation that is equivalent to an inhospital resuscitation attempt, and there is usually no additional benefit to emergency department resuscitation in most cases. - 2.
 CPR that is performed during patient packaging and transport is much less effective than CPR done at the scene.
-Additionally, EMS providers risk physical injury while attempting to perform CPR in a moving ambulance while unrestrained.
+Additionally, EMS personnel risk physical injury while attempting to perform CPR in a moving ambulance while unrestrained.
 In addition, continuing resuscitation in futile cases increases the time that EMS crews are not available for another call, impedes emergency department care of other patients, and incurs unnecessary hospital charges. - 3.
-When cardiac arrest resuscitation becomes futile, the patient's family should become the focus of the EMS providers.
+When cardiac arrest resuscitation becomes futile, the patient's family should become the focus of the EMS personnel.
 Families need to be informed of what is being done, and transporting all cardiac arrest patients to the hospital is an inconvenience and inconveniences the grieving family by requiring a trip to the hospital where they must begin grieving in an unfamiliar setting.
 Most families understand the futility of the situation and are accepting of ceasing resuscitation efforts in the field.

 - A. Any cardiac arrest patient that has received resuscitation in the field but has not responded to treatment, AND a medical command physician has ordered termination of resuscitation efforts. - 1.
 Consider field termination of resuscitation in the following situations: - a.
-There is no response to approximately 20-40 minutes of ALS care including ventilation with advanced airway and several "rounds" of resuscitation drugs. - b.
-Persistent ETCO2 < 10 after 20 minutes of resuscitation - c.
+There is no response to approximately 20 minutes of ALS care including ventilation with advanced airway and several "rounds" of resuscitation drugs. - b.
 During resuscitation, new information related to DNR or terminal medical condition is obtained.
-If patient has OOH-DNR order, must follow OOH-DNR Protocol #324 before this protocol. - d.
-BLS care when AED has advised "no shock" on 3 sequential analyses, and the patient cannot arrive at a hospital or ALS cannot arrive at the patient within 15 minutes. - In some situations, up to 10% of cardiac arrest survivors may attain ROSC after 40-60 minutes of CPR.
-Field termination is still appropriate in these cases, but consider delaying field termination until after 40-60 minutes of CPR for patients who may survive extended CPR.
-Examples include patients who: - a. have a sustained shockable rhythm - b. have high ETCO2 (e.g. >35) during resuscitation - c. are younger - d. are healthier prior to cardiac arrest. - e. have medical causes of cardiac arrest that may respond to longer resuscitation efforts.
-Including lightning strike, electrocution, and drug overdose.
+If patient has OOH-DNR order, must follow OOH-DNR Protocol #324 before this protocol. - c.
+BLS care when AED has advised "no shock" on 3 sequential analyses, and the patient cannot arrive at a hospital or ALS cannot arrive at the patient within 15 minutes.

-A. Consider continuing resuscitation and transporting patients with the following conditions (although under certain circumstances, a medical command physician may order termination of resuscitation in these conditions also):
+- A. Consider continuing resuscitation and transporting patients with the following conditions (although under certain circumstances, a medical command physician may order termination of resuscitation in these conditions also):

+- 1. Cardiac arrest associated with medical conditions that may have a better outcome despite prolonged resuscitation, including:

+- a.
+Hypothermia

+- b.
+Near-drowning

+- c.
+Lightning strike

+- d.
+Electrocution

+- e.
+Drug overdose

-- 1. Hypothermia as the suspected cause of cardiac arrest - 2.
-Cardiac arrest in infants and children - 3.
-Cardiac arrest in a public place - 4.
-Cardiac arrest in an environment where the bystanders do not accept the idea of ceasing efforts in the field.
+- 2. Cardiac arrest in infants and children

+- 3. Cardiac arrest in a public place

+- 4. Cardiac arrest in an environment where the bystanders do not accept the idea of ceasing efforts in the field.
 While most families understand the futility of the situation and are very accepting of field termination, some family members or bystanders can become hostile.

-A. Ideally, the EMS agency medical director should be involved in the decision to begin a program of terminating resuscitation in the field.
-Each agency should develop policies (e.g. related to transportation of bodies) and should make proactive contacts with key individuals (e.g. the coroner/medical examiner, local nursing homes).
-Every ALS provider that participates in this process should have training related to "breaking bad news", dealing with grieving individuals, and interpersonal skills.
+A. Ideally, the EMS service medical director should be involved in the decision to begin a program of terminating resuscitation in the field.
+Each service should develop policies (e.g. related to transportation of bodies) and should make proactive contacts with key individuals (e.g. the coroner/ medical examiner, local nursing homes).
+Every ALS practitioner that participates in this process should have training related to "breaking bad news", dealing with grieving individuals, and interpersonal skills.